diveshkswn/deta-microserver-sample/README.md

 This repo is for a sample implementation of deta micro functions.

-# To initialize this project local :
+## To initialize this project locally:

 enter command  : 'npm install'